Askar Akayev

 Askar Akayevich Akayev (Аскар Акай уулу Акаев, /ky/; born 10 November 1944) is a Kyrgyz former politician who served as President of Kyrgyzstan from 1990 until being overthrown in the March 2005 Tulip Revolution.

+Akayev became president of Kyrgyzstan in 1990, a year before the Fall of the Soviet Union, and he remained in his post after Kyrgyzstan became independent.
+Initially a communist, Akayev promoted privatization in Kyrgyzstan during his presidency.

+While Kyrgyzstan under his rule was less authoritarian than the other Central Asian states, Akayev still ruled an authoritarian regime.
+He was re-elected twice in elections widely considered rigged, and faced numerous protests against his rule during the early 2000s.

+In 2005, fears Akayev would try staying in power by having a relative or ally be elected in his place led to the Tulip Revolution, culminating in Akayev fleeing to Moscow.

-Education and early career
+Education and academic career

 Akayev was born in Kyzyl-Bayrak, Kirghiz Soviet Socialist Republic.
 He was the eldest of five sons born into a family of collective farm workers.
 He became a metalworker at a local factory in 1961.
 He subsequently moved to Leningrad, where he trained as a physicist and graduated from the Leningrad Institute of Precision Mechanics and Optics in 1967 with an honors degree in mathematics, engineering and computer science.
 He stayed at the institute until 1976, working as a senior researcher and teacher.
-In Leningrad he met and in 1970 married Mayram Akayeva with whom he now has two sons and two daughters.
+In Leningrad he met, and in 1970, married Mayram Akayeva with whom he now has two sons and two daughters.
 They returned to their native Kyrgyzstan in 1977, where he became a senior professor at the Frunze Polytechnic Institute.
 Some of his later cabinet members were former students and friends from his academic years.

 He obtained a doctorate in 1981 from the Moscow Institute of Engineering and Physics, having written his dissertation on holographic systems of storage and transformation of information.
 In 1984, he became a member of the Kyrgyz Academy of Sciences, rose to vice president of the academy in 1987 and then president of the academy in 1989.
 He was elected as a deputy in the Supreme Soviet of the USSR in the same year.